jupyter-server/enterprise_gateway/docs/source/getting-started.md

 ### Configuring Resource Managers

-To leverage the full distributed capabilities of Spark, Jupyter Enterprise Gateway has provided deep integrarion with the Apache Hadoop YARN resource manager.
+To leverage the full distributed capabilities of Spark, Jupyter Enterprise Gateway has provided deep integration with the Apache Hadoop YARN resource manager.
 Having said that, Enterprise Gateway also supports running in a pseudo-distributed utilizing both YARN client or Spark Standalone modes.
 We've also recently added  Kubernetes and IBM Spectrum Conductor integrations.